SouthGreenPlatform/genoring/README.md

     # - Drupal admin account name
     #   @tags: OPT INS
     DRUPAL_USER=genoring
+  It is important do document variables with SET or OPT because they can be managed by GenoRing script at installation time: the first line of the comment block of a variable should contain the short variable description in one line.
+  The next line should be an empty comment line or only contain dashes ('-').
+  The nex comment lines should contain the complete description with explanations on how to fill the value.
+The comment block should then contain a "@default" annotation followed by a space and the default value (could be empty) and the "@tags" annotation stating the use of the variable.
   See modules/genoring/env/genoring.env for more examples.
   Note: enabled Docker Compose profiles can be provided to a container through an environment variable defined as "COMPOSE_PROFILES=${COMPOSE_PROFILES}".